-What are SIM-only plans?
+What are SIM-Only (BYO) phone plans?

 By removing the somewhat emotional decision of choosing a phone, SIM-only plans also put the focus back on plan inclusions.
 So what can you get for your money?

 SIM-only plans often come with more variations in their inclusions, with a strong focus on data.
 Pretty much all of Australia’s service providers offer a range of SIM-only plans at several different price points.
 The best ‘bang for buck’ is often found with smaller Mobile Virtual Network Operators (MVNOs) you may not have heard of.
 Generally speaking, you can expect at least 1GB of data on a full term (28, 30 days or monthly) for around $10-$15, while the cheapest unlimited plans usually start at around $20.

 Prepaid vs Postpaid SIM-Only Plans

 An important factor to consider before you jump into a new phone plan is whether you want a prepaid or postpaid plan.
 With prepaid, you will simply pay for credit and then receive it for a billing period spanning a certain time, whereas with postpaid you’re automatically billed at the end of each billing period – be it 7 days or more – and will be charged extra for going over your plan’s basic limitations.
 So now that you know the most obvious difference between prepaid and postpaid, it’s time to delve into what the telcos can offer.